-- Free call periods: You might get set periods when you can make free calls, such as in the evenings or on weekends, but check whether it applies to landlines or mobiles, and national or international calls.
+- Free call periods: You might get set periods when you can make free calls, such as inclusive evening calls or weekend calls, but check whether it applies to landlines or mobiles.

 - Free monthly minutes: Some providers offer a certain number of free minutes every month.

 - Free call rates: You should keep an eye on how long the calls are free for.
 For example, they may only be free for the first 20 minutes or hour, and if they last any longer you’ll be charged the standard rate.